nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.3 List food item

-Lists all food items that are in the list.
+Lists all food items that are stored in the application.

 **Format:** `food_list`